The Electric Perimeter Security Fence

 We purchased and tested every fence monitor made, but they all had the same failing – they measure a floating average voltage and are susceptible to lightning strikes, vegetation growth, failing energizers, aging equipment, rust, etc., that the other array sensors cannot detect.

 The only solution was to design and build one the right way, one that is designed to be a security device.

 The challenge in making an electric fence monitor is in measuring the voltage.
 The pulse is very high voltage, but it only lasts for a brief period of time – typically 0.00005 to 0.00030 seconds, or 50 to 300 microseconds.

-We found that all existing fence monitors and sensors were based on a 1978 patent application, #4220949.
+We found that all the fence monitors and sensors we tested were based on a 1978 patent application, #4220949.

-As an electrical engineer can tell you from Figure 8 (Fig. 3 in the patent abstract), the solution was to have the fence pulse flash a neon tube, which is read by an optically sensitive resistor (which gives an approximate idea of voltage at best), which then charges a capacitive circuit, and the state of the capacitor is monitored.
-If the capacitor voltage changes fast enough (in either direction), an alarm is triggered.
+As an electrical engineer can tell you from Figure 6 (Fig. 3 in the linked patent abstract), it works by having the fence charger pulse energize a neon tube, which is read by an optically sensitive resistor, which gives an approximate idea of the voltage, which then charges a capacitive circuit, and the state of the capacitor is monitored.
+If the capacitor voltage changes fast enough, an alarm is triggered.

 While better than no fence monitor at all, we found this floating voltage measurement doesn’t work well enough, or accurate enough, for a reliable security application.